mlagatuz/crypto-client/README.md

 # crypto-client

-Learning Journey wth Python, API's and crypto exchanges.
+This is my learning journey wth Python, API's and crypto exchanges.

 I've created a client that's able to access my crypto transactions on various exchanges (currently Coinbase, Coinbase Pro, and KuCoin).

 ## Documentation

-The Coinbase API Developers documentation is **all over the place**!
-Coinbase's API documentation is not as intuitive, as compared to Twitter or KuCoin's API online documentation.
-Twitter's docs are great and leads to an easy onramp for learning.
-KuCoin follows suit and is on par with details and navigation ease.
+I find Coinbase's API documentation to be quite **messy**, not as intuitive, and **all over the place**!
+On the contrary, Twitter's documentation is great and leads to an easy onramp for learning.
+KuCoin follows suit and is on par with details and navigational ease.

-I've aggregated the links below to help those who are learning API's usage and development, Python, authentication, etc ... really this is for myself, as notes during my learning journey!
+I've aggregated the links below to help those who are learning API's usage and development, Python, authentication, etc ... this really is for myself, serving as notes during my learning journey!

 **Coinbase**